 There is an obligation under the law for selected enterprises to submit price information.
-Non-response in a normal month is about 2-4 percent of the price information for departments A-E and 6-7 percent per quarter for departments G-S. As a rule, non-response is not due to refusal, but to the fact that the contact person is not available.
-This means that non-response is greater in measurement months June and July than in other months.
+Weighted non-response in a typical month is about 3-5 percent of the price observations for sections A-E and 8-12 percent per quarter for sections G-S. Non-response is usually not due to refusal, but to the fact that the contact person is not available.
+This means that non-response is greater for June and July than in other months.

-On non-response, the price is imputed.
-Average value imputation is often used, in which price development in the most recent period for an appropriate aggregate is used to estimate the price development.
+For non-response, the prices are imputed.
+Average imputation is the default method, in which price developments in the most recent period for an appropriate aggregate is used to estimate a price development for the missing observation.
 This also applies in cases where no sales or import occurred during the measurement month.